templates

 When you use a dependent name in a template declaration, the compiler has no idea whether this name refers to a type, a non-type, or a template parameter.
 In this case, the compiler assumes that the dependent name refers to a non-type, which may be wrong.
 This is when you have to give the compiler a hint.

 Before I show you two examples, I must write about an exception to this rule.
 You can skip my next few words if you want to get a general idea and jump directly to the next section.
-The exception is: if the name refers in the template definition to the current instantiation, the compiler can deduce the name at the point of the template definition.
+The exception is if the name refers to the current instantiation in the template definition; the compiler can deduce the name at the point of the template definition.
 Here are a few examples:

 template <typename T>

-Finally, I come to the critical idea of my post.
-If a dependent name could be a type, a non-type, or a template, you have to give the compiler a hint.
+Finally, I came to the critical idea of my post.
+If a dependent name could be a type, a non-type, or a template, you must give the compiler a hint.

 Use typename if the Dependent Name is a Type

-After such a long introduction, the following program snippet makes it pretty clear.
+After such a long introduction, the following program snippet clarifies it.

 template <typename T>